How to Teach Vowels to ESL Students: Tips and Example Activities

 Shadow exercises are an extension of the minimal pairs exercise.

-Their beauty of shadow exercises is in their minimalism: learners listen to a short monologue passage several times, speak along with the video, trying to sync up exactly with its timing, and as a last step, say the passage on their own.
+The beauty of shadow exercises is in their minimalism: learners listen to a short monologue passage several times, speak along with the video, trying to sync up exactly with its timing, and as a last step, say the passage on their own.

 When applied to vowel practice, you can adapt the shadow exercise to your pupils’ needs.
 Look for audio material that is to their level or a little bit more difficult and incorporates the vowels you have been working on in class.

-Here are some good ones to get started:
+Here’s a good one to get started: